atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 H
 1.98 .
 ■ '
-r world — May my example save you from the pangs I at this moment en st dure!"
+r world --May my example save you from the pangs I at this moment en st dure!"
 I
 Here Fanny stopped.
 She was too. weak, and too much affetsted by what I she had spoken, to proceed.
 But what